Septien/WMN-IoT/README.md

-# Wireless Mesh Network (WMN) using LoRa as the PHY
+# Wireless Mesh Network (WMN) for IoT

-This module implements a Wireless Mesh Network using the LoRa as the communication technology.
+This is an implements of a Wireless Mesh Network stack for using with different radio technologies.
+The stack is intended to be as agnostic as possible from the underlying radio technology in use, allowing it to be used for a wide variety of applications with different constraints and requirements.

-It is inteded for use for Wireless Sensor Networks and Internet of Things applications that do not require a high bandwidth, but still can achieve real-time transmission.
+This stack is intended for use to create Wireless Sensor Networks and Internet of Things applications that have low-power constraints, and some degree of real-time transmission, depending on the target application.

 A WMN consist of five layers, as shown in the following figure.
 | NetworkArchitecture |